Multithreading Programming With Pthread

 } thread_pool_t;

 On the producer side, the thread_pool_enqueue function is used to add tasks to the task queue.
-When a producer generates a task, it first protects the task queue with the thread pool’s mutex pool->mutex to prevent multiple threads from modifying the queue simultaneously, then uses the condition variable pool->cond to notify consumers of new tasks.
+When a producer produces a task, it first uses the thread pool’s mutex pool->mutex to protect the task queue, preventing multiple threads from modifying the task queue simultaneously, then uses the condition variable pool->cond to notify consumers of new tasks arriving.

 1